 Ted also invites Federal Ministers to the electorate.
 Since 2016, he has hosted the Prime Minister, the Deputy Prime Minister, the Foreign Minister, the Attorney General, the Industry Minister, the Health Minister, the Environment Minister, the Defence Minister, the Regional Development Minister, the Agricultural Minister, the Infrastructure Minister, the Minster for Cities and the Built Environment and the Tourism Minister.

 There are two main types of committees that Coalition Members of Parliament work on:

 These are internal Coalition committees where members of the Backbench meet together to look into relevant pieces of legislation.
-Ted sits on three Backbench Committees:
+Ted currently sits on three Backbench Committees: